 MontCAS Stay Informed & Find Support On the Montana Science Assessment tab, a series of focused support videos will be available to support tasks associated with preparing for and administering the MSA.
-TIDE Maintenance Quick Guide This guide walks STCs through the steps to create users and set up new passwords for the school year.
+MSA Usability Accessibility and Accommodations Guide This guide describes the universal tools, designated supports, and accommodations available for the Montana Science Assessment.